Fintan Monahan

 Fintan Monahan KC*HS (born 23 January 1967) is an Irish Roman Catholic prelate who has served as Bishop of Killaloe since 2016.

 Early life

 Monahan was born in Tullamore, County Offaly, on 23 January 1967, one of three children to Tom Monahan and his wife Peg (née Conneely).
 He moved with his family to An Cheathrú Rua, County Galway, in 1980 where his father was principal at Scoil Chuimsitheach Chiaráin, and subsequently to his mother's native Castlegar in 1996.

-Monahan attended primary school in Tullamore and secondary school in St Jarlath's College, Tuam, before studying for the priesthood in St Patrick's College, Maynooth, in 1984, completing a Bachelor of Science in NUI Maynooth, in 1987, and a Bachelor of Divinity in the Pontifical University in 1990.
+Monahan attended primary school in Tullamore and secondary school in Scoil Chuimhsotheach Chiaráin, An Cheathrú Rua, before studying for the priesthood in St Patrick's College, Maynooth, in 1984, completing a Bachelor of Science in NUI Maynooth, in 1987, and a Bachelor of Divinity in the Pontifical University in 1990.

 He was ordained a priest for the Archdiocese of Tuam on 16 June 1991.

 Presbyteral ministry

 Monahan's first pastoral assignment was as curate in An Tulach, Baile na hAbhann, between 1992 and 1993, during which he completed a licentiate in biblical theology in 1992 and a higher diploma in education from NUI Galway in 1993.

 Between 1993 and 2006 he taught science, mathematics, Irish and religion at Saint Jarlath's College, Tuam, while also coaching basketball and hurling.

 Monahan was appointed chaplain to Saint Jarlath's College and Assistant Diocesan Secretary of the Archdiocese of Tuam in 2006, before being appointed Diocesan Secretary in 2007, during which time he worked in the area of communications, promoting vocations, and editing the diocesan magazine, New Dawn.
 He was also appointed secretary of the diocesan finance committee, director of vocational pastoral care, and designate for child protection.

 Monahan was appointed to the Council for Communications of the Irish Catholic Bishops' Conference in 2013.